Dinsmoor/hamChat/README.md

   - Use rigctld to hop around frequencies waiting to be 'called'
 - ARQ mode
   - More robust for 1-on-1
-- Rig Control
+- Advanced Rig Control
-  - Currentl rigctld is accessed as part of the main program, but this should be moved to a plugin.
+  -
 - Data Mode Negotiation
   - If you have a large file, auto negotiate the fastest data rate avaliable for the channel.
 - Data Relay Request